 4 p.m. to 8 p.m.
 Drive-Time TalkHear the local news, your neighbors from across the bridge, up the mountain and down in the valley as they tell their stories.
 Plus a rebroadcast of “Democracy Now!” at 7 p.m.

 8 p.m. until 5 a.m.
 “WGXC Live” and more“WGXC Live” with broadcasts from a variety of studios, venues and other locations in your community, with DJs choosing songs, or musicians playing strings.
-Overnight, there are more sounds and songs, radio art, both historic and new at wgxc.org.
+Overnight, there are more sounds and songs, sound art, radio art, both historic and new at wgxc.org.

 WGXC Feedback Line + Email